Indrayudh-Dhara/Java/LinkedList/README.md

+# NOTE
-# The Implementation of LinkedList & its methods from Scratch  & not from JCF is solely to understand how a LL works
+The Implementation of LinkedList & its methods from Scratch  & not from JCF is solely to understand how a LL works